elunna/nerfhack-changelog/README.md

 * bloodworms get a drain life bit instead of poison bite.
 * tunnel worms are now huge.
 * tunnel worms get a armor rending attack and a butt attack.
-* dretches leave clouds of poison gas like hezrou.
 * werespiders can summon giant spiders, phase spiders, and monstrous spiders.
 * weresnakes can summon snakes, pit vipers, and asphynxes.
 * Weresnakes are now red